cdleong/cdleong.github.io/_posts/2020-06-20-translation-and-bible.md

 One of the foremost publishers of relevant research to this task, he has written extensively on unsupervised and low-resource machine translation.
 * [Google Scholar page](https://scholar.google.com/citations?user=N5InzP8AAAAJ&hl=en)
 * [Semantic Scholar page](https://www.semanticscholar.org/author/Mikel-Artetxe/2347956)

+# Leads, TODOs, and unanswered questions
+* What is VecMap? https://www.aclweb.org/anthology/P18-1073/, and is it useful?
+Is there code? (edit: yes, https://github.com/artetxem/vecmap)
+* Wikiextractor, eh? https://github.com/attardi/wikiextractor [used by Artetxe](https://arxiv.org/pdf/1907.10761.pdf).
+Can we use this to scrape, say, Simple English Wikipedia?
+* FastAlign https://www.aclweb.org/anthology/N13-1073/ [used by Artetxe for word alignment](https://arxiv.org/pdf/1907.10761.pdf).
+Worth looking into?
+Code: https://github.com/clab/fast_align
+* Monoses, "an open source implementation of our unsupervised statistical machine translation system" by Artetxe et al. https://github.com/artetxem/monoses
+* Could one back out a "publishable grammar" from a language model, e.g. using techniques based on [this paper](https://arxiv.org/abs/1905.05950)
+* AllTheWord.org has created Semantic Representations of every word, phrase and clause in the Bible.
+And they have existing translations from this.
+Hmmmmmm... will they let us play with those?